David Hensley Player Props: Astros vs. Twins

-After going 1-for-3 in his most recent game, David Hensley and the Houston Astros take on the Minnesota Twins (who will start Sonny Gray) at 4:10 PM ET on Friday.
+The Houston Astros and David Hensley, who went 0-for-4 last time in action, take on Joe Ryan and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Tigers.
+He had a hitless showing in his last game (0-for-4) against the Twins.

 David Hensley Game Info & Props vs. the Twins